#60: Connaught Park

 And it’s a pretty good park!
 Even if you were to place it off a generic street, there’s a tennis court, a basketball court, just enough grass for a barbeque, and a small but 6/10 playground, with a couple slides, swings, and most importantly (and I am not making this up) multiple educational displays about elks.

-All of this is nice enough, but the fact it backs up to alleyways in all directions creates a tiny oasis, a private park for a private house development, except it’s 100% public.
+All of this is nice enough, but the fact it backs up to alleyways in all directions creates a tiny oasis, a private park for a private group of houses, except it’s all 100% public.

 That there’s no public documentation as to why the park board made its unique decision here is vexing.
 That Humm ultimately isn’t interesting enough to visit if you don’t live in the area is, well, like a lot of parks.